scaleoutsean/awesome-solidfire/README.md

 Q: What protocols are supported?

-A: For SolidlFire, it's iSCSI for x86_64 Linux, Windows and VMware hosts.
+A: For SolidFire, it's iSCSI for x86_64 Linux, Windows and VMware hosts.
 No UNIX and no Fibre Channel.
 See the next question for NFS and SMB.

 Q: Okay, I want SolidFire but what about NFS and SMB?